 An obstetrician-gynecologist at CoxHealth, Dr. Patricia Dix has advanced the field of maternal-fetal medicine for more than three decades.
 She has dedicated her life to caring for mothers with high-risk pregnancies.
 Her commitment to helping women in need in the community is evident in her volunteer work, where she provides gynecological care for uninsured patients.

 Wendy Doyle is a fearless advocate for women’s rights.
-She currently serves as the president and chief executive officer of the Women’s Foundation.
-Here, she focuses on addressing economic issues women face, such as paid family leave and pay equity.
-The foundation also promotes female entrepreneurs and campaigns for greater female representation on community boards and commissions.
+She currently serves as chief executive officer of the United WE.
+She currently serves as the chief executive officer of the United WE.
+Here, she focuses on addressing economic issues women face, as well as improving and promoting self-sufficiency.
+Through her role, she fights for policy change.
+Primarily, she invests her energy into gaining paid family leave and pay equity for women.

 Born a slave, Dred Scott was a civil rights pioneer.
 He made history by suing for his and his family’s freedom.
 After years of appeals and court reversals, the case, known as Dred Scott vs. John F. Sandford, made it to the U.S. Supreme Court.
 The court issued its decision on March 6, 1857, which said the Scotts were not citizens, neither were any slaves; therefore, they had no rights to be respected.
 This case served as a major catalyst for the American Civil War.
 Scott’s legacy lives on in the fight for equality and justice through the Dred Scott Heritage Foundation.